PrefectHQ/prefect/docs/guides/push-work-pools.md

 ## Deployment

-Deployment details are comprehensively documented in the deployments [concept section](/concepts/deployments/).
+Deployment details are described in the deployments [concept section](/concepts/deployments/).
 For our purposes, we need to ensure that the deployment is configured to send flow runs to our push work pool.
-For example, the deployment.yaml of a deployment that uses our newly created work pool would contain:
+For example, the `deployment.yaml` of a deployment that uses our newly created work pool would contain:

 ```yaml
   work_pool: